ninabarzh/broomstick/content/posts/weizenbaum.md

 one of the field’s sharpest internal critics.
 Speaking with Diana ben‑Aaron, he dissected the role of computers in education, their entanglement with the military, and the ethical evasions of scientists.

-Three decades later, his words are less a time capsule and more a mirror — the issues he named have not only persisted but mutated into modern forms, from AI hype cycles to tech‑military partnerships dressed up in start‑up chic.
+Three decades later, his words are less a time capsule and more a mirror, the issues he named have not only persisted but mutated into modern forms, from AI hype cycles to tech‑military partnerships dressed up in start‑up chic.
 This post is a “then/now” rendering of that interview: his points in their original spirit, and how they look in the world of 2025.